abbyazari/vSWIM/README.md

 ## Contents

 1. **Low Resolution Data:** Hourly cadence solar wind [predictions](https://github.com/abbyazari/vSWIM/edit/main/Data).
 Use this if you need an [OMNI-like](https://omniweb.gsfc.nasa.gov/form/dx1.html) product.
+A human readable data format description is also [provided](https://github.com/abbyazari/vSWIM/blob/main/Data/format.md).
 2. **Model:** [Source code](https://github.com/abbyazari/vSWIM/edit/main/Code) needed to generate predictions.
 Use this if you need sub hour predictions of the solar wind at Mars.
 For a quick start see this Jupyter [notebook](https://github.com/abbyazari/vSWIM/blob/main/Code/vSWIM_Example.ipynb).
 3. **Usage Guidelines:** A short [user guide](#guidelines) for vSWIM.
 Read this if you need to use either 1 or 2.